 The user does not need to set the master to use Turbo Ring.
-If master is not set, the Turbo Ring protocol will assign master status to one of the EDS units in the ring.
+If master is not set, the Turbo Ring protocol will assign master status to one of the switches in the ring.
 The master is only used to determine which segment serves as the backup path.

-Ring 1/2-1st Ring Port Status
+Ring 1/2: Turbo Ring Status